Yanqiao4396/proactive-review-three-data-abstraction-starter/writing/review.md

 TODO: Please do not pick the same fenced code blocks that you did for the last review
 TODO: The fenced code blocks that you provide should be from content covered during this module

-#### Provide the first Python function that you can write on your own without assistance
+#### Provide a Python function that you can write on your own without assistance from a prior examination

-#### Provide the second Python function that you can write on your own without assistance
+#### Provide a Python function that you can write on your own from content covered since the last examination

-#### Provide the third Python function that you can write on your own without assistance
+#### Provide a Python function that you cannot write on your own and explain why that is the case

-### Using a previously provided function, provide Python code to show how to call it

-TODO: You must use a fenced code block to provide the example of a call to a Python function

 ### Using a previously provided function, modify it to illustrate a defect and then explain why it is wrong